gugulethugill/zip-metrics-tool/README.md

+##Zip Metrics Tool

+This tool takes an input ZIP file as a parameter and collects various metrics (like size, modified date, word count, median word size and etc) for the text files within this folder.
+The tool then generates an output file in Excel format, including metrics for individual files as well as a summary for the entire directory.

 ### RESULTS
-The Excel File is being downloaded to the working directory of the project.
+The Excel File is being downloaded to the working directory of the project with the metrics.

-### Java Spring template project

-This project is based on a GitLab [Project Template](https://docs.gitlab.com/ee/gitlab-basics/create-project.html).

-Improvements can be proposed in the [original project](https://gitlab.com/gitlab-org/project-templates/spring).

-### CI/CD with Auto DevOps

-This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

-If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.